schneebergerlab/syri/scaforder.md

 <p align='center'>
 <img src='chroder.svg' alt>
 <br />
-*Scaffolds from Genome A (green) are aligned against scaffolds from Genome B (blue).
+<em>Scaffolds from Genome A (green) are aligned against scaffolds from Genome B (blue).
 Scaffolds aligning to same scaffold are grouped together.
 For example, Scaf_B_1 and Scaf_B_2 both align to Scaf_A_1 and therefore could be considered to have been originated from neighboring regions in the original chromosome.
 Similarly, Scaf_A_1 and Scaf_A_2 could be considered as to have been originated from neighboring region.
-This process is repeated to find all scaffolds which could have originated from same chromosome are then concatenated to generate pseudo-chromosome like molecule.*
+This process is repeated to find all scaffolds which could have originated from same chromosome are then concatenated to generate pseudo-chromosome like molecule.</em>
 </p>

 ```